Imphal: Civic administration

 In 1992, the Municipal Board was upgraded to a Municipal Council under the Manipur Municipality Act, 1994.
 In 2014, the council was upgraded to the status of Municipal Corporation.
 There are 27 wards under the Municipal Corporation, each with its own elected councillor.
 There are eight committees and five sections at the corporation to govern the administration of the city.

 There are Ward Development Committees in each ward to look after developmental activities at the ward level.
 The local ward councillor is the chairperson of the committee, which includes two elected and two nominated members as well.
 The last election to the corporation was in 2016, with INC winning 12 seats, BJP winning 10 seats, and independent candidates winning 5 seats.
-According to the Manipur Municipality Act, 1994, the mayor is indirectly elected by the elected councillors from amongst themselves.
+According to the Manipur Municipality Act, 1994, the mayor is indirectly elected by the elected councillors from among themselves.
 The first mayor of the corporation was Soram Sunil and was elected in 2016.
-The present mayor of Imphal Municipal Corporation is Laisangbam Lokeshwar and was elected to the position in 2017.
-Sujata Phaomei is the present Deputy Mayor.

 Representation in parliament

 Manipur is divided into two constituencies for the purpose of Lok Sabha - Outer Manipur Parliamentary Constituency and Inner Manipur Parliamentary Constituency.
 Imphal city is part of the Inner Manipur Parliamentary Constituency.
-The last elections took place during the 2019 Indian general elections.
-Rajkumar Ranjan Singh from the Bharatiya Janata Party won the election with 2,63,632 votes.
+The last elections took place during the 2024 Indian general elections.
+Angomcha Bimol Akoijam from the Indian National Congress won the election with 374,017 votes.